This information was last updated on February 25, 2019.

 -- No matter how user friendly the FTDNA website settings become, some members who do not want their data publicly displayed might inadvertently Opt In to publicly share out their data.
 Locking the Y DNA results will prevent that.

--- We wish to prevent unwarranted regulatory scrutiny of Y DNA data or misuse of that data.
+-- We wish to prevent unwarranted scrutiny of Y DNA data or misuse of that data.

 Please do not email the administrator to complain about making the results public again.
 This is not debatable or negotiable.
 We know visitors are disappointed.
-The project website is being wiped clean but with time permitting and cooperation from project members to use their data, we will over time reconstruct whatever we can.____________________________________
+The project website is being wiped clean but with time permitting and cooperation from project members to use their anonymized data, we will over time reconstruct what we can.____________________________________

 See Part I of our more extensive DNA testing FAQ for an explanation of three basic types of DNA tests.____________________________________